SF Wheelchair Accessible Taxis Problems

 Paratransit

-If a visitor is eligible for the ADA paratransit system back at home, they may use the SF Access van service (San Francisco’s ADA mandated paratransit service).
-For more information about using the SF Access service as a visitor, it is recommend that they contact the SF Paratransit office at 1-415-351-7050.
+If a visitor is eligible for the ADA paratransit system back at home, they may use the SF Access van service (San Francisco’s ADA-mandated paratransit service).
+For more information about using the SF Access service as a visitor, it is recommended that they contact the SF Paratransit office at 1-415-351-7050.

 Luxor

-Typically has a stable fleet of wheelchair accessible taxis and perform a high volume of wheelchair trips for our paratransit program.
+Typically has a stable fleet of wheelchair accessible taxis and performs a high volume of wheelchair trips for our paratransit program.
 Their phone number is 415-282-4141.

 DeSoto Cab